 - It has widespread benefit to the Perl community or a large segment of it.

 - We have reasons to believe that you can accomplish your goals.

 - We can afford it (please, respect the limits or your proposal should be rejected immediately).

 To submit a proposal see the guidelines at http://www.perlfoundation.org/how_to_write_a_proposal and TPF GC current rules of operation at http://www.perlfoundation.org/rules_of_operation.
-Then send your proposal to [email protected] Note that should be properly formatted accordingly with our POD template.
+Then send your proposal to [email protected] Your submission should be properly formatted accordingly with our POD template.

-By the end of May, proposals will be made available publicly (on this blog) for public discussion, as it happened in the previous rounds.
-So, please make it clear in your proposal if it should not be public, and why.
+Proposals will be made available publicly (on this blog) for public discussion, as was done in the previous rounds.
+If your proposal should not be made public,

 please make this clear in your proposal and provide a reason.